-Russian apartment block blast kills three; rescuers search for survivors
+Russian apartment block blast kills three, dozens missing: agencies

 RIA said it ripped through the building at around 0600 a.m.
 (0100 GMT) when many residents were asleep.
 Monday is a public holiday in Russia.

-There have been several similar incidents in Russia in recent years due to ageing infrastructure and poor safety regulations surrounding gas usage.
+There have been several similar incidents in Russia in recent years due to aging infrastructure and poor safety regulations surrounding gas usage.

 In 2015, at least five people were killed when a gas explosion damaged an apartment building in the southern Russian city of Volgograd.